kubesphere/community/sig-advocacy-and-outreach/gsoc/expose-loadbalancer-services-using-iptables-nat-rules.md

 ### Background

 Currently, PorterLB supports the Layer 2 mode and BGP mode for exposing LoadBalancer services in a Kubernetes cluster.
-Both the Layer 2 mode and BGP mode require addition configurations (Eip, BgpConf, and BgpPeer), and the BGP mode requires that the router support BGP.
+Both the Layer 2 mode and BGP mode require additional configurations (Eip, BgpConf, and BgpPeer), and the BGP mode requires that the router support BGP.

 We hope to provide a simple mode of PorterLB so that users can expose LoadBalancer services more easily.